Norvan Falls – Table of Contents

 Norvan Falls is a spectacular waterfall hike located in Lynn Headwaters Regional Park, in North Vancouver.
 The trail to Norvan Falls runs parallel to Lynn Creek and is relatively flat.

 It is also accessible for most, if not all of the year, making it a great hike for the months where other trails at higher elevations are buried in snow.
 For this reason, this trail is also a favorite for early season trail running.

 While there is no sweeping vista to enjoy on this hike, the waterfall is beautiful, and the trail through the forest is itself rewarding.
 This is also a great trail for dogs, as the trail has only a gentle grade and there are plenty of water opportunities along the way to Norvan Falls.

 Norvan Falls Hike Stats

 Est. Driving Time from Vancouver: 30 Minutes

-At the end of the parking lot, there is an information board and some brochures you can take.
+At the end of the parking lot, there is an information board and park brochures you can take, if available.
 There is also a large map and some details about the hiking trails in the area – along with their estimated completion times.